iam-ganpati/showcase/README.md

 ## Contact

-Feel free to reach out if you have any questions or want to collaborate on a project!
+Feel free to reach out if you have any questions or need to discuss on a project!

 ---